acebuddyteam/gargula/README.md

 # Gargula

-Gargula is a clean and useful interface for the Terminal
+Gargula is a clean user interface for the Terminal with useful info No date or time that you can check with your watch and so on...

+<h2>Gargula includes only the important data, to keep it simple and clean:</h2>

+- Current directory
+- Git Branch (if Git has been intialized)
+- Git Status: something to commit = 𝘟 and nothing to commit = ✓
+- Operation number

 A minimalist Terminal interface for mac, to help you organize your work